-St. Paul’s Episcopal Church Finance report July 2020
+St. Paul’s Episcopal Church Treasurer’s report November 2020

-Total endowments are listed at a total of $2,178,414, with the operating endowment showing $520,512.
-The Cares Act PPP loan is listed as a liability of $59,300, it is anticipated that we will apply for and receive forgiveness for this at which time it will be removed as a liability and be reflected as income in current year.
+Total endowments are listed at a total of $2,332,639, with the operating endowment showing $562,076.
+The Cares Act PPP loan is listed as a liability of $59,300, it is anticipated that we will apply for and receive forgiveness for this at which time it will be removed as a liability and be reflected as income when forgiven.

-Pledge payments continue to stay strong, listing at $151,809 against budget of $149,252.
-Current month shows a loss of $35,606.
-This is deceptive as the software we use “straight lines” all budget items over 12 months, so changes in utility costs and other expenses as well as income lines, particularly preschool payments that tend to come in all at once at the beginning and end of the year, are not reflected in the budget as such.
-We have transferred $60,000 from the operating endowment this year and we anticipate being able to send the bulk of that back to the endowment, pending financial status near year end.
-Year to date surplus at July is $90,855.
+Pledge payments and gifts were strong this month.
+Year to date pledges and gifts combined are over budget $19,958.
+Current month total shows a gain of $46,700 against a budgeted gain of $4,544.
+Note again that the software we use “straight lines” all budget items over 12 months, so changes in utility costs and other expenses as well as income lines, particularly preschool payments that tend to come in all at once at the beginning and end of the year, are not reflected in the budget as such.
+We have transferred $60,000 from the operating endowment this year as reflected on the income statement, and we anticipate being able to send the bulk of that back to the endowment, pending financial status near year end.
+Year to date surplus at November is $70,375.

 Elizabeth Wayne Preschool is showing a year to date surplus of $14,104 against budget of -0-.
 Most income and expense lines are under budget due to covid.

 Under one Roof has an ending balance of $33,155.
 See financial statements for details.